UX Research + Design · Published CHI EA '25

 #3 USER AGENCY & CONTROL

-Experts want control over which sources to trust, how to explore information, and how to customize the system to their workflow preferences.
+Experts need to choose which sources to trust, how to explore information, and how to adapt the tool to their workflow; not just consume outputs.

 RESEARCH QUESTION